Creamy Poblano Shrimp Eggs Benedict Recipe

 While the butter is melting, dice the poblano pepper and then place it and the garlic in the pan with the melted butter and saute.
 Turn the burner up to a medium heat.

-When butter is fully melted and the peppers have been cooked slightly till they have softened, gently whisk in the flower and continue to stir until the flour begins to brown slightly.
+When the butter is fully melted and the peppers have been cooked slightly till they have softened, gently whisk in the flour and continue to stir until the flour begins to brown slightly.

 Add sour cream, cheese, and chicken stock and continue to stir till everything is well blended.